“Arrange your clothes so that they rise to the right.”

 “Our parents demanded that we clean up our rooms, but they too had never been trained how to do that.
 When it comes to tidying, we are all self-taught.”

 From personal experience I was constantly grounded for having a disorganized room.
 At one point my mom actually took both my brother’s and my things and threw them all outside because she couldn’t stand the clutter.
-She said we should have put them away when she told us to and felt justified for her actions.
-But the thing is, how are you supposed to put things away when there is nowhere left to actually put them?
+Continue reading “My Bookish Life: Tidying Up – learning how to declutter”

 I am currently in a state of transition.
 I have just moved from overseas back into my parents’ home until I can find my own apartment.
 I haven’t even decided what city I want to live in yet, but have intended to base it on what kind of job I can get where.
 In the meantime, I am basically homeless, unemployed, and have an insane number of belongings that need to be dealt with.